 At a high level, let’s look at what we hope to achieve in executing the four points above.

-1. Provide them context and background about the company they are working for
+1. Provide your virtual staff context and background about the company they are working for

 It is pretty common for companies to provide an overview of their history and goals to new starters.
 This usually results in a few glazed looks, polite smiles and a secret yearning for the boring induction video to finish ASAP.